 5. Chest contraction

-Now is the time for you to contract your chest.
+Now is the time for you to contact your chest.
 It is performed at the same time you do the inner rotation.

 At this time, the scapula is abducted, the chest muscles contract and the back muscles are strengthening.

 6. Abdomen contraction